Article updated August 2017 to add HFC to the NBN connection methods now being used for the rollout.

 This is the favoured method of getting the NBN into existing apartment buildings and flats.
 It’s similar to FTTN, in that the fibre cable is run to a central “node”, but in this case one located inside the building itself.
 That node is then connected to existing cables inside the building – though in some cases, FTTB installs can use faster Ethernet cables instead of copper phone lines.
 But the relatively short copper cable distance makes this method a very fast option for apartment dwellers, capable of speeds that match the full-fibre version of the NBN.

-Along with these methods, there’s talk of re-purposing the pay TV cables as NBN cables, but that so far is just at the planning and discussion stages.
 People in remote areas, meanwhile, will have alternative options including fixed wireless and satellite for their NBN access.

 While there are those who might insist they don’t need a Broadband internet plan